hapax/hapax.github.io/assets/reading.md

   virtual particles are objects which can flit in and out of existence, governed by Heisenberg's uncertainty principle in its energy-time form.
 But what is uncertainty in time?
 And what are virtual particles in a quantum-mechanically responsible sense?
-Here, we connect the two rigorously.*
+We introduce the uncertainty relations of Mandelstam-Tamm and Margolus-Levitin, and makse a somewhat more rigorous connection to virtual particles.*

 #### Introduction to uncertainty